IgaoGuru/lavender-garden/_notes/How to set up an Ideal Zettelkasten using Obsidian.md

 ---
 title: How to set up an Ideal Zettelkasten using Obsidian
 tags: Zettelkasten
+description: "Learn how to set up a zettelkasten using Obsidian MD - a powerful note-taking tool.
+Boost your productivity and organization with this simple yet effective method. "
+lastmod: 2023-03-25T15:17:58.569Z
 ---

 Disclaimer: The usage of word ideal is relative.
 Ideal here is ideal for me.
 You must explore your own options to see what works well for you to meet your demands.